oredotjs/oredotjs/README.md

 - 📫 How to reach me **awuloero13@gmail.com**
 - 🌱 I’m currently learning new technologies and frameworks
 - 👯 I’m looking to collaborate on **open source projects that contribute to the community growth**
-- 🤔 I’m looking for help with data structures and algorithms
+- 🤔 I’m looking for help with data structures and algorithm

 ### Want to connect?